Somye55/vivaldi-transparent-effect/README.md

 ## How to Customize the Panel Effect

 This script is designed to be easily configurable.
-You can switch between a fully transparent panel and a glass blur panel by editing the `custom.css` file.
+You can switch between a fully transparent panel and a glass blur panel by editing the `main.css` file.

 **The rule is simple: Uncomment the style you want, and make sure the other one is commented out.** A block of code is "commented out" when it is surrounded by `/*` and `*/`.